When we think of ageing, we usually think of wrinkles.

 - typically aged between 35-50

 - smile lines may start to become visible

-Advanced Photo ageing
+Advanced Photo Ageing

 - typically aged between 50-65

-- keratosis is now very present
+- keratosis may now be present

 - the need to wear makeup is more apparent

-Severe Photo ageing
+Severe Photo Aging

 - aged between 60-75